rordenlab/dcm2niix/README.md

 ##### OSX GRAPHICAL INTERFACE BUILD

-Building OSX graphical user interface using XCode:
- Copy contents of "console" folder to /xcode/dcm2/core Open and compile "dcm2.xcodeproj" with XCode 4.6 or later
+You can building the OSX graphical user interface using XCode.
+First, Copy contents of "console" folder to /xcode/dcm2/core.
+Next, open and compile the project "dcm2.xcodeproj" with XCode 4.6 or later

 ##### THE QT AND wxWIDGETS GUIs ARE NOT YET SUPPORT - FOLLOWING LINES FOR FUTURE VERSIONS